It's Been Awhile: Reception

 Eric Aiese of Billboard reviewed the song favorably, saying that the group handles the ballad well and packs "a lot of punch into the cut."
 Aiese said that the song "may be the group's greatest splash yet."

 Music video

-The music video had its world premiere on MTV's Total Request Live program on April 13, 2001.
+The music video was directed by Limp Bizkit frontman Fred Durst.
+It had its world premiere on MTV's Total Request Live program on April 13, 2001.
 The music video begins with Aaron Lewis going through some old photographs, one of which is a picture of his wife.
 The video switches between him writing a letter to his wife and the band performing in a room full of candles.
 There are brief shots of Aaron alone in the streets and looking at himself in the mirror while having second thoughts.
 Throughout the video, Aaron is seen smoking cigarettes.
 At the end of the video, one of those cigarettes falls onto the floor and burns down his apartment.

-The video was directed by Limp Bizkit frontman Fred Durst.